 In the previous tip, you learned that setting proper goals is very important.
 But here’s something that you should care about when it comes to setting goals.
 For most people, sharing their goals with others is a terrible idea.
 They end up thinking that they have already achieved their goal when they share it with others.
 The very task of telling others what we want to achieve makes our brain trick us into thinking that we have achieved it.
 So what should you do?
 Refrain yourself from speaking your goals out loud in front of your friends and family on New Year Eve.
 And there’s no need to share your plans on social media as well.
 Limit your expenses and set goals but never be too open about them.

 Setting Your Priorities

 The “Jack of all trades” ends up doing nothing most of the time.
 In the same way, if you want to get all things done simultaneously, you will never be able to follow your saving goals.
 Your long-term priorities are more important than buying yourself a fancy dress or throwing up a large party.
 Learn the art of prioritizing the important things in your life.
+Paying off student loans early would be something to keep on the top of your list for example..
 Don’t think that achieving little things that have satisfaction momentarily will help you excel in your life.
 Make solid preferences, do what you can and save your money for these priorities.
 Forget about hitting the club or anything expensive that is not important for you in the long run.